FEAR OF HEIGHTS

 she said with lovely ring

-sloe eyes grey and grave
+sloe eyes grey and grave.

-‘I wish I was King B-Buster’s b-brother.’
+‘I wish I was B-Buster’s b-brother.’

 I stuttered into the sting,